Guide to Forex Back Office Software

 Although KYC requirements may be the most common regulatory rule, there are many others that your firm must fulfill if you are licensed with a regulatory authority like FCA, ESMA, and CySEC.
 Forex back office software is an excellent solution to the challenges or regulatory requirements.
 The reports and records the software can produce make it much easier to show regulators how your firm operates and to obtain the data you’ll need for licensing.

-Trading platform integration
+Trading platform integrations

 Forex brokerage back office software can work independently of the trading platform your firm uses.
 However, your brokerage’s operations will be much more smooth if the back office software integrates with MT4, MT5, or the platform of your choice.
 Your back office software should let you create trading account groups that connect to the trading platform.
 This connection will enable you to establish fees, commissions, and rebates within your software so that reports and payments are more accurate.